dhhagan/opcsim/docs/installing.rst

 Getting Started
 ---------------

-If you are familiar with Python and Python installations, feel free to skip below to the installation section.
+If you are familiar with Python and installing python libraries, feel free to skip below to the installation section.

 ``opcsim`` requires python2.7+ or python3.3+ to be installed on your computer.
 If you do not have an existing installation, I would recommend checking out the `Anaconda Python distribution <https://www.continuum.io/downloads>`_.
-If you encounter issues installing Anaconda, check out StackOverflow or a simple Google search.
+If you encounter issues installing Anaconda, check out `StackOverflow <https://stackoverflow.com/search?q=anaconda>`_ or a simple Google search.

 Once you have python installed, you can go ahead and install the